List of The Idolmaster characters: Cinderella Project

 Anzu is a young reclusive girl who's so lazy she detests the idea of work itself.
 She tends to be similar to Miki, although much smaller in figure despite being older, with her lazy personality and tendency to fall asleep.
 She is usually seen sleeping at any possible time, especially during the early parts of the anime series.
 Her laziness is also highlighted when she and her fellow idols held a strike in protest of New Generations' debut, where Anzu demanded "8 days off every week".
 Although very lazy, she learns to work normally later on.
 She also seems to be a bit of a genius, as showcased when she was on a quiz show with her unit against a rival idol group, easily answering obscure questions and solving a complicated math problem incredibly fast in her head with almost no effort.
 Later on, she seems to have mostly done away with her laziness, but is still seen being somewhat lackadaisical about hard work.
 She is in the unit "Candy Island" along with Chieri and Kanako.

-Her Cinderella Master single, released on April 18, 2012, charted on the Oricon Singles Chart for ten weeks and topped at #4 on April 30.
+Her Cinderella Master single, released on April 18, 2012, charted on the Oricon Singles Chart for ten weeks and topped at No. 4 on April 30.